department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/2023-11 Past Appointments Travel Reimbursement Generative Usability Study/conversation-guide.md

 - Tell me about your understanding of what’s happened to your claim.

 - How is this similar to or different from what you expected?
-  - _Things to watch for: Do they understand what their travel reimbursement status is and what it means?_
+  - _Things to watch for: Do they understand what their travel reimbursement status is and what it means?

-**REMOVE??** - How is this similar to or different from what you’ve experienced when submitting a travel claim in the past?

 - Did you notice this claim mentions two appointments?
   - How is that similar or different to what you expected?